ilkkamtk/wop/virtual_server_install_LAMP_node.md

         ``$ git clone https://gitlab.metropolia.fi/<your-repo>``
    1.  go to the cloned repo\
         ``$ cd <your-repo>``
-   1.  eventually, check that you are in the right branche (checkout if not)
+   1.  eventually, check that you are in the right branch (checkout if not)
    1.  install dependencies\
         ``$ npm i``
-   1. create/edit .env file with your db credentials (you set in MariaDB)
+   1. create/edit .env file with your db credentials (you set in MariaDB, step iii)
        ```apacheconf
         DB_HOST=127.0.0.1
         DB_USER=<your-db-user>